braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/Shopify_Features/shopify_catalogs/back_in_stock.md

 ### Step 1: Create a custom event to subscribe a user from updates

-You'll need these attributes in your custom event:
+You'll need these custom event attributes to map to the catalog attributes:

 - `email_address`
 - `product_id` with a value corresponding to the catalog item.
 If you have a different event property name like `product_name` or `product ID`, you can map those names to `product_id` in the Braze platform.